Phazyck/MDS-handin-4/README.md

 __Cal, Users, User, Tasks, Task:__
  These classes are used to represent XML-data, and can be serialized/deserialized to/from XML.

-###udp

-__Server:__
- A UDP server which enables multiple clients to execute tasks.

-__Client:__
- A UDP client for the Server class.

 ###taskmanager

 __TaskManager:__
- A synchronous TaskManager.
+ An interface for all TaskManagers.

+__FileManager:__
+ A TaskManager which manages and stores its content on a local XML-file.

+__UdpManagerClient:__
+ A TaskManager which manages its contents remotely through UDP.

+__UdpManagerServer:__
+ A UDP server which provides functionality to multiple UdpManagerClients, through UDP.

+###test

+__Console:__
+  A TaskManager tester which, in the console, guides a user through task execution and more.

 ##Execution

 In order to execute and test this project, you should do the following:

-1. Run a single instance of Server.java.
+1. If testing out UdpClient, run a single instance of UdpServer.java.
-2. Run one or more instances of Client.java.
+2. Run one or more instances of Console.java.
-3. Follow the instructions in the terminal.
+3. Follow the instructions in the console.

 ##Example Test Runs
 ###Not yet ready!